T-Godwins/airline-project/EXECUTIVE_SUMMARY.md

 To maximize ROI on the CES vision, airlines should shift capital allocation strategies:
 - **Defend the Premium Workflow:** Prioritize IT investments that secure the "Digital Handshake" (Check-in $\to$ Lounge $\to$ Boarding) for Business Class travelers.
 - **Treat Glitches as Churn:** Reclassify app errors not as "IT tickets" but as "Customer Experience Failures" with the same severity as a cancelled flight.
-- **Scale Software, Not Just Seats:** Recognizing that digital improvements scale instantly across the fleet, while physical retrofits take years.
+- **Scale Software, Not Just Seats:** Recognize that digital improvements scale instantly across the global fleet, whereas physical retrofits (new seats) take years to deploy.

+### 5. Future Considerations
+While this analysis validates the focus on digital infrastructure, several downstream economic questions emerge for executive leadership:

+- How does this investment affect the remaining 25% of revenue (Economy)?
+Since software updates apply to all passengers, does fixing the app for VIPs inadvertently solve support costs for Economy travelers (e.g., fewer call center calls)?

+- Does a smoother app lead to more spending?
+If the "Digital Handshake" is frictionless, are Business travelers more likely to buy last-minute add-ons (like extra bags or seat upgrades) on impulse?

+- If a better "Digital Handshake" reduces gate agent workload and help desk volume, could a $50M software investment yield greater margin expansion than a $50M cabin renovation?

 **Conclusion:** Ed Bastian is right, technology is the tool to enrich human experience.
 But our data proves that for the most profitable passengers, the most enriching technology is simply reliability.

+Though physical comfort remains important, it has a "ceiling", there are diminishing returns for wider seats.
+In contrast, removing digital friction offers uncapped potential for retention.
+Shifting capital expenditure from marginal seat improvements to radical digital overhaul is the most efficient path to securing the next century of Business Class loyalty.